-Easy to work with gluten free cut out cookie dough will have soft and sweet sugar cookies ready in no time perfect for decorating!
+Easy to work with cookie dough that makes soft and sweet gluten free sugar cookies ready in no time, and perfect for decorating!

 Links in this post are affiliate links.
 It does not cost you anything and helps maintain the free information on this site, as well as answer the questions of “what brand do you use?”
 Please know I never personally recommend any product or service I wouldn’t use on my own family.

 I’m sharing such a special recipe with you today.
 It’s been on the blog since the very first year I was writing, but it was time for a refresh with updated step by step photos, as well as a huge update to the list of naturally dyed decorating products that are available these days!
 The actual sugar cookie recipe itself hasn’t changed, because, as they say, “If it ain’t broke, don’t fix it!”
 It is a fantastic, very easy to work with cookie dough, and I think it will make those holiday cookie days a lot more fun for you!

 Let’s start with some tips for making sugar cookies with kids!